adamd9/mcp-jobsearch/README.md

    DIGEST_FROM=jobs@example.com
    DIGEST_TO=you@example.com
    TIMEZONE=Australia/Sydney
+   ACCESS_TOKEN=your-secure-random-token
    ```

+   The `ACCESS_TOKEN` is used for API authentication and should be a secure random string.

 2. Run `./setup.sh` to install npm packages and Playwright's browser dependencies.
 3. Create a `plan.json` file (or use the `/plan` endpoint) describing your profile, search terms and deep scan criteria.